freaug/LPD8-Tutorial/README.md

 Use default values to reset the LPD8

-I'm Looking into modifying the controller without the LPD8 Editor (exclusively in Max)
+<strike>I'm Looking into modifying the controller without the LPD8 Editor (exclusively in Max)</strike>

+Apparently the LPD8 editor was made with Max.